 Information and knowledge is not enough, because utilizing the information happens at home and not at the clinic or doctor’s office.
 I've recently discussed why forming new habits is so hard and having the knowledge to do something doesn’t actually yield action so it makes sense why having a coach would be instrumental.

-Studies consistently find that having a health coach improves patient outcomes and satisfaction predominantly in the area of cancer, diabetes, obesity and heart disease.
+Studies consistently find that having a health coach improves patient outcomes and satisfaction predominantly in the area of cancer, diabetes and heart disease.

 SOOOO you must be wondering what a Health Coach is and how they help?